Designing an effective coaching programme is complex, and there are lots of hurdles to overcome.

 We wanted to ensure everyone recognised that this was not an accountability measure, but a way to learn from each other and celebrate success, hence keeping it to positive feedback only.

-When we launched this in a whole-school PD session, I asked everyone to bring their laptops so we could get accounts up and running straight away and asked everyone to schedule 2 or 3 drop-ins that they would complete that week to make it ‘sticky’.
+When we launched this in a whole-school professional development session, I asked everyone to bring their laptops so we could get accounts up and running straight away and asked everyone to schedule 2 or 3 drop-ins that they would complete that week to make it ‘sticky’.

 We also launched a competition for the department that completed the most drop-ins per person during the first half term of the initiative.